 Looks can be deceiving when it comes to gaming peripherals.
 The Genki ShadowCast is a capture card, and it may just be the smallest one ever made, as it’s not much larger than a standard flash drive.
 It slides into your Nintendo Switch’s HDMI port and connects to a Mac, Windows PC, or laptop to mirror the console through a handy app.
-Here’s a peek at Genki ShadowCast and its features.
+Here’s my Genki ShadowCast review.

 — Dimensions: 0.98 inches L x 2.1 inches W x 0.35 inches H

 — Weight: 0.35 ounces